 Relevant factor Yes No Abundant water resources at a basin level?
-Yes Limited measures required to improve water status to achieve WFD objectives?
-100 No - other non-SW actions needed too River Basin Management Plan (RBMP) completed?
+Yes Limited measures required to improve water status to No - other achieve WFD objectives? non-SW actions needed too River Basin Management Plan (RBMP) completed?
 Yes (1 st RBMP) 2 nd RBMP being produced Active quantity management incorporated in the RBMP?
 No RBMP harmonised with other key socio-economic and land use planning documents prior to adaptation and incl. financing plans?
-Abundant water resources for water service provider all year every year?
-Generally and drought measure take a es as SW would Water resources of good chemical quality (low or no treatment)?
-No Water resources located at topographical levels above the level of the customer base (low or no energy costs)?
-Not exclusively but many are Are the economics of density reasonable (> 20 connections per km)?
-Yes - in large Central Belt WRZs No - in large number of very small rural WRZs circa 25 WRZs = circa 80% of DI circa 170 WRZs = circa 20% DI Cost effective investment and operating conditions?
-Yes Distribution network designed for ease of operation and maintenance without maximum pressure stresses?
-Yes Pressure Management implemented throughout the system?
+Abundant water resources for water service provider all Generally and Yes if include year every year? drought measures as SW would take a Water resources of good chemical quality (low or no No treatment)?
+Water resources located at topographical levels above the Not exclusively level of the customer base (low or no energy costs)? but many are Are the economics of density reasonable (> 20 connections Yes - in large No - in large per km)?
+Central Belt number of WRZs very small rural WRZs circa 25 WRZs circa 170 = circa 80% of WRZs = circa DI 20% DI Cost effective investment and operating conditions?
+Yes Distribution network designed for ease of operation and Yes maintenance without maximum pressure stresses?
+Pressure Management implemented throughout the system?
 Yes District Metering implemented throughout the system?
-Yes (96% coverage and 90% operability at all times) Good quality of the network installation (materials selection and workmanship at the time of installation)?
+Yes (96% 5, 5, , coverage and 90% operability at all times) Good quality of the network installation (materials selection and workmanship at the time of installation)?
 Yes Water pricing limitations?
 Regulated price controls Conflicting socio-economic needs and/or historical legacy?
 Public affordability constrains?
 In some socio- economic groups Ability- / willingness-to-pay constraints?
-In some socio- economic groups Benefitting from EU Funds to finance significant water supply (and urban wastewater) treatment investments?
-No Annual Volume of Real Losses (Level of Leakage, CARL) Value The MLE adjusted total leakage value 575 MI/d
+In some socio- nomey- / winnightss-to-pay constraints: economic Benefitting from EU Funds to finance significant water groups No supply (and urban wastewater) treatment investments?
+INU Annual Volume of Real Losses (Level of Leakage, CARL) Value The MLE adjusted total leakage value Table 54 - Specific context within Scottish Water is ope 1 575 MI/a